kamilzarnovsky/SLM_1920/README.md

 You can obtain points for the following components:
 - Exam (50 points total):
-  - Test form (25 theoretical questions of equal value without negative points)
+  - Test form (25 theoretical questions of equal point value without negative points)
   - Takes place at the last lecture
 - Laboratories practical exam (50 points total):
   - Exam in the form of 25 mini-tasks (2-3 bigger tasks) to be solved on a computer (in R)